 apiVersion: extensions/v1beta1kind: Ingressmetadata:# CHANGE MEname: example-appnamespace: example-appspec:rules:# CHANGE ME- host: appname.kbst-apps-us-east1.gcp.infra.example.comhttp:paths:- backend:# CHANGE MEserviceName: example-appservicePort: 80

-Next, adapt the name, namespace, host and serviceName in the example below to the cluster FQDN you setup at the end of the quickstart and the name of the service of the application you want to expose.
+serviceName in the example above to the cluster FQDN you set up at the end of the quickstart and the name of the service of the application you want to expose.

 Finally, apply the manifests including the